vulppi-dev/IntREST/README.md

 ### MiddlewareNext

 The `MiddlewareNext` interface call the next middleware or route handler.
-If you send object in this function, the object will be merged with the property `custom` of the `RequestContext` interface.
+If you send object in this function, the object will be merged with the property `custom` of the `IntRequest` interface.

 #### Properties